 In the case of funeral services held indoors, there is a legal restriction on who may attend.
 Under Schedule 4, clause 1(4)(d), an individual may leave home to attend a funeral:

 (i) as a person responsible for arranging the funeral,

 (ii) if invited by a person responsible for arranging the funeral, or

 (iii) as the carer of a person attending.

 Welsh Government guidance regarding funeral services can be seen here.
-Most of this guidance still applies, but it has not been updated to indicate that it is not permissible to hold a “wake” or funeral tea or similar, including on faith premises.
+Note that it is not permissible to hold a “wake” or funeral tea or similar, including on faith premises.